Amazon (company): Affiliate program

-Publishers can signup as affiliates and receive a commission for referring customers to Amazon by placing links to Amazon on their websites if the referral results in a sale.
+Publishers can sign up as affiliates and receive a commission for referring customers to Amazon by placing links to Amazon on their websites if the referral results in a sale.
 Worldwide, Amazon has "over 900,000 members" in its affiliate programs.
 In the middle of 2014, the Amazon Affiliate Program is used by 1.2% of all websites and it is the second most popular advertising network after Google Ads.
 It is frequently used by websites and non-profits to provide a way for supporters to earn them a commission.

 Associates can access the Amazon catalog directly on their websites by using the Amazon Web Services (AWS) XML service.
 A new affiliate product, aStore, allows Associates to embed a subset of Amazon products within another website, or linked to another website.
 In June 2010, Amazon Seller Product Suggestions was launched to provide more transparency to sellers by recommending specific products to third-party sellers to sell on Amazon.
 Products suggested are based on customers' browsing history.

 Product reviews

 Amazon allows users to submit reviews to the web page of each product.
 Reviewers must rate the product on a rating scale from one to five stars.
 Amazon provides a badging option for reviewers which indicates the real name of the reviewer (based on confirmation of a credit card account) or which indicates that the reviewer is one of the top reviewers by popularity.
 As of December 16, 2020, Amazon removed the ability of sellers and customers to comment on product reviews and purged their websites of all posted product review comments.
-In an email to sellers Amazon gave its rationale for removing this feature: "... the comments feature on customer reviews was rarely used."
+In an email to sellers, Amazon gave its rationale for removing this feature: "...the comments feature on customer reviews was rarely used."
 The remaining review response options are to indicate whether the reader finds the review helpful or to report that it violates Amazon policies (abuse).
 If a review is given enough "helpful" hits, it appears on the front page of the product.
 In 2010, Amazon was reported as being the largest single source of Internet consumer reviews.

-When publishers asked Bezos why Amazon would publish negative reviews, he defended the practice by claiming that Amazon.com was "taking a different approach ... we want to make every book available—the good, the bad and the ugly ... to let truth loose".
+When publishers asked Bezos why Amazon would publish negative reviews, he defended the practice by claiming that Amazon.com was "taking a different approach...we want to make every book available—the good, the bad and the ugly...to let truth loose".